 These defenses typically include (1) arguing that you failed to use the product in a reasonably foreseeable way – or as instructed in the warning labels or instructions – or modified the product in a way that turned it into a defective product, and (2) arguing that you are a “sophisticated user” who was reasonably expected to be aware of the potential dangers of using this particular product.

 In either case, a skilled product liability attorney from the Law Offices of Howard Craig Kornberg will be able to counter the defense claim and help you win the compensation that you truly deserve.
-Call our Riverside offices at 310-997-0904 or fill out this contact form to get a free consultation.
+Call our Los Angeles offices at 310-997-0904 or fill out this contact form to get a free consultation.